bastianraschke/asysbus-home-assistant-component/README.md

 This block must be added on root level of your configuration.

     asysbus:
       serial_port: /dev/ttyACM0
       baudrate: 115200

 ## Example configuration for switches

-This examples must be added to the `switch` block of your configuration.
+These examples must be added to the `switch` block of your configuration.

-  switch:
     - platform: asysbus
       id: 0x07D0
       name: "Asysbus switch 1"